 Intermediate-term bonds are the most passive way to get bond exposure.
 A tilt to either short-term or long-term bonds is an implicit bet on which way interest rates will go.
 You feel like a genius if you shift to short-term bonds (which are less sensitive to rising rates) right before rates spike and bond prices fall.
-Then you’ll get frustrated if you tilt to short-term bonds before the economy enters a recession, when interest rates typically fall and bond values rise.
+Then you’ll get frustrated if you tilt to short-term bonds before the economy enters a recession, when interest rates typically fall and bond prices rise.

 Movement does not use bond funds that track the popular Bloomberg Barclays Aggregate Bond index.
 The purpose of bonds in growth-oriented portfolios is to diversify equity risk and to (hopefully) not go down as much in a recession.
 Corporate bonds represent a quarter of the Bloomberg Barclays Aggregate Bond index.
-U.S. Treasury, municipal, and TIPS bonds are less correlated to the ebbs and flows of the business cycle, hence why they’ve historically been better portfolio diversifiers during periods of stock market volatility.
+U.S. Treasury, municipal, and TIPS bonds are less correlated to the ebbs and flows of the business cycle, hence why they’ve historically been better portfolio diversifiers during periods of stock market volatility.4

 The chart below shows the drawdown during 2008 of two example allocations: one 50% in U.S. stocks and 50% in a blended bond fund, and another 50% in U.S. stocks and 50% in a fund that only invests in intermediate-term U.S. Treasuries.

 There are two main types of Treasury bonds: regular bonds that pay a nominal rate of interest and TIPS that pay an inflation-adjusted rate of interest.
 TIPS were introduced in 1997 as a way for U.S. bond investors to protect against inflation.
-Twice a year, the U.S. Treasury raises the face value of a TIPS bond by the realized inflation over the prior six months.
-So if you buy a $1000 TIPS bond on January 1, and inflation during the entire year rises 3%, the face value of that bond will be adjusted higher to $1030.
-TIPS also have a rarely discussed deflation floor, preventing their face value from dropping below $1000 at maturity.
+Twice a year, the U.S. Treasury raises the value of a TIPS bond by the realized inflation over the prior six months.
+So if you buy a $1000 TIPS bond on January 1, and inflation during the entire year rises 3%, the value of that bond will be adjusted higher to $1030.
+TIPS also have a rarely discussed deflation floor, preventing their face value from dropping below $1000 at maturity.5

 Movement’s passive bond allocation uses a 50/50 split between intermediate-term regular bonds and TIPS.
-Anything other than a 50/50 split is an implicit bet on whether current market inflation expectations are high or low.
+Anything other than a 50/50 split is a bet on whether current market inflation expectations are high or low.
 The graph below shows a measure of inflation expectations called the breakeven rate.
 The 10-year breakeven rate is the difference in yield between a regular 10-year U.S. Treasury and a 10-year TIPS bond.

 For example, if a regular 10-year Treasury yielded 3.0% and a 10-year TIPS yielded 1.0%, the 10-year breakeven rate would be 2.0%.
-This is the level of average inflation over the next ten years that would result in identical total returns between regular Treasuries and TIPS.
+This is the level of average inflation over the next ten years that would result in identical returns between regular Treasuries and TIPS.